sut-py/Fall2023/README.md

 ## Assignments

-In the "Assignments" folder, you will find the solutions to the 8 practical assignments given during the course.
+In the "Assignments" folder, you will find the assignments and the solutions which were given during the course.

 ## Maintainer